xwp/stream/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Planes have a black box, WordPress has Stream.
-When something goes wrong, you need to know how it happened.
+With Stream, you’re never left in the dark about changes to your WordPress site.

 == Description ==

-With Stream, you're never left in the dark about WordPress Admin activity.
+With real-time notifications and third-party integrations, Stream can proactively alert you when something goes wrong with your WordPress site.

+Designed for debugging and compliance purposes, Stream is useful for keeping tabs on your WordPress users: From activating plugins to deleting posts, to login attempts and new user creation, you can see what’s changed, who changed it and when.

+The plugin records WordPress user and system action to the Stream logs.
 Every logged-in user action is displayed in an activity stream and organized for easy filtering by User, Role, Context, Action or IP address.
+Admins can highlight entries in the Stream log—such as suspicious user activity—to investigate what’s happening in real time.
+Stream also allows you to configure email alerts and webhooks for integrations like Slack and IFTTT to notify you and your team when something has gone wrong.

-For advanced users, Stream also supports a Multisite view of all activity records on your network, the ability to set exclude rules to ignore certain kinds of user activity, and a WP‑CLI command for querying records.
+For advanced users, Stream also supports a network view of all activity records on your Multisite, the ability to set exclude rules to ignore certain kinds of user activity, and a WP‑CLI command for querying records.

-Stream is perfect for keeping tabs on your clients.
-When something breaks, Stream is there to help.
-See what changed and who changed it.
+With Stream’s powerful logging, you’ll have the valuable information you need to responsibly manage your WordPress sites.

 = Built-In Tracking Integrations For Popular Plugins: =